Djkde01/Djkde01/README.md

 I'm a Web Developer eternal student, teacher, speaker, and mentor.
 All of this is with the mission of improving people's lives through technology.

 I'm working at [Selaski](https://selaski.com), making foreign commerce easier and cheaper.
-Also, I'm a mentor & leader at [Backbone](https://github.com/Backbone-UTP), an Open Source community, with the mission of promoting open-source technologies in the academy and social appropriation of knowledge.
+I'm also a mentor and leader at [Backbone](https://github.com/Backbone-UTP), an Open Source community that promotes open-source technologies in the academy and social appropriation of knowledge.

 ## About Backbone 🦒
 We are a community that believes in the freedom of knowledge and the power of open collaboration.
-Our community is made up of technology enthusiasts, researchers, and developers working together to create and share Open Source solutions. <br> <a href="https://github.com/Backbone-UTP">Check our GitHub community</a>
+Our community comprises technology enthusiasts, researchers, and developers working to create and share Open Source solutions. <br> <a href="https://github.com/Backbone-UTP">Check our GitHub community</a>

-## 🚀 My Stack</h3>
+## My Stack 🚀
 ### Front-end
 <p align="center">
   <img src="https://img.shields.io/badge/html5%20-%23e34f26.svg?&style=for-the-badge&logo=html5&logoColor=white" />&nbsp;&nbsp;